UBC-InfoVis/2021-436V-case-studies/case-study_measles-and-vaccines/README.md

 In this case study, we recreate a visualization that was created by Tynan DeBold and Dov Friedman and originally published in the Wall Street Journal as part of the article [Battling Infectious Diseases in the 20th Century](http://graphics.wsj.com/infectious-diseases-and-vaccines/).
 We will make minor style changes and extend the visualization slightly to walk you through some additional D3 features.

+**You can see the full source code of this case study on [Github](https://github.com/UBC-InfoVis/2021-436V-case-studies/case-study_measles-and-vaccines/) and in the browser-based IDE [codesandbox](https://githubbox.com/UBC-InfoVis/2021-436V-case-studies/case-study_measles-and-vaccines/).**

 A screenshot of the final visualization is shown below.
 The heatmap illustrates how the first vaccine impacted the number of measles cases in the United States.

 * The rows denote the 50 states and the District of Columbia.
 The columns correspond to the time period from 1928 to 2011.